Transition Minerals

 Overview

 This is a three-year, $5m project to understand and address the risks of near-term climate change to the supply chains of key raw materials, like copper and lithium, that are needed for the transition to green energy.
-We’re drawing on our unique data on climate impacts over the next five to ten years to support stakeholders in preparing for and responding to extreme weather events and associated shocks, helping to ensure the resilience of our efforts to fight climate change.
+We’re drawing on our unique data on climate impacts over the next five to 10 years to support stakeholders in preparing for and responding to extreme weather events and associated shocks, helping to ensure the resilience of our efforts to fight climate change.

 Key lessons